Order on WhatsApp +91 9625689172

 What percentage of honey in India is adulterated?

-According to food safety research, approximately 77% of honey sold in Indian markets contains added sugar syrups or other adulterants.
-This makes honey one of the most commonly adulterated foods in the Indian market.
+According to food safety research, approximately 77% of honey sold in Indian markets contains added sugar syrups or other adulterants — making honey one of the most commonly adulterated foods in India.

 Does pure honey burn?